Luos-io/Documentation/src/pages/tutorials/luos-integration/ros2-package-example.md

-# ROS 2 package example: Shared-bike example
+# ROS 2 package example: Shared-bike example tutorial

 This is a Luos example using ROS 2, the shared-bike application, that works this way: